nf-core/metatdenovo/docs/output.md

 #### Prokka

-As one alternative, you can use [Prokka](https://github.com/tseemann/prokka) to find ORFs on your reference genome.
+As one alternative, you can use [Prokka](https://github.com/tseemann/prokka) to identify ORFs in the assembly.
+In addition to calling ORFs (done with Prodigal) Prokka will filter ORFs to only retain quality ORFs and will functionally annotate the ORFs.
-NB: Prodigal and Prokka are reccomended for prokaryotic samples
+NB: Prodigal or Prokka are recomended for prokaryotic samples

 <details markdown="1">
 <summary>Output files</summary>